Fereshtehnaji/android-compose-FunnyAnimals/README.md

 # 🦊 Jetpack Compose Funny Animals App with sound of Animals🎵

-A simple Jetpack Compose application for kids.
+This repository contains a simple Jetpack Compose application for kids.

 Technologies use in application:
 1. MVVM architecture